UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ## Compromises / limitations of schema.org

-One useful item of metadata for research data is associating it with a research project, but Schema.org has no class for a project, although it does have a [schema:Funder] property.
-DataCrate uses a an entity with at least two types, [schema:Organisation] AND [vivo:Project],  to represent a research project, which MAY have a [schema:funder] property or properties.
+One crucial *metadata entity* is a research project.
+Schema.org has no class for a project, although it does have a [schema:Funder] property.
+DataCrate uses an entity with at least two types, [schema:Organisation] AND [vivo:Project],  to represent a research project, which MAY have a [schema:funder] property or properties.

 Likewise, schema.org does not have a way to represent research equipment so DataCrate uses the [vivo:Equipment] class.